Civil Air Patrol: Flights

 The lowest level of CAP organization is the flight.
 Flights are temporary units, usually formed in remote areas with too few CAP personnel to form a squadron, but with a goal of forming a new squadron as quickly as possible by recruiting additional CAP members locally to increase its membership.
 A flight may consist of no more than 14 CAP members.
 It may be formed by as few as eight CAP senior members, but if a flight is formed by a mix of senior members and cadets, at least three of the flight's personnel must be senior members.
 A wing commander may direct a flight to report to a squadron, directly to a group, or directly to the wing itself.

 A CAP flight is a semi-independent unit that is used mainly as a stepping-stone for a new unit until they are large enough to be designated a squadron.
-Due to their transitory nature, there are very few flights within CAP structure at any one time.
+Due to their transitory nature, there are few flights within CAP structure at any one time.
 A flight will be assigned to a squadron "parent", and it is the job of the flight and squadron commanders to work together to build the flight into a full and independent squadron.
 Flights are also used as temporary units within a squadron.
 These flights are dismissed after the activity or meeting they were created for.
 A flight within a squadron is assigned a letter, so a flight could be designated "Charlie Flight, Thunderbolt Squadron", for example.
 In larger squadrons, flights are permanent subunits and cadets are assigned to them.